tomeryeh/demo/docs/tutorial.md

 Corresponding to  :

-  * `gisController` (gis for Geolocalisation Information System) is devoted to details about map rendering and manipulating markers.
+  * [`gisController`](../src/gisController.js) (gis is for Geolocalisation Information System) is devoted to map rendering and manipulating markers.
-Cabble use [Leafletjs](http://leafletjs.com/) for rendering.
-Cabble also use webAPI geolocalisation functionality.
+Cabble use [Leafletjs](http://leafletjs.com/) for rendering. gisController also use webAPI geolocalisation functionality.
-  * `userController` allow to deal with localstorage as a persistance user information data).
+After the `gisController.init` call, the user is geolocalised, and visible on the center of the newly rendered map with [Leafletjs](http://leafletjs.com/),
-  * `kuzzleController` is devoted to all the PubSub (Publication Subscription) with Kuzzle.
+  * [`userController`](../src/userController.js) allow to deal with localstorage as a persistance user information data.

-* init the `gisController` : the user will be geolocalised, and visible on the center of the newly rendered map with [Leafletjs](http://leafletjs.com/),
+  After the `userController.init`, if a previous user exist in storage, his id and type are loaded,
-* init the `userController` : if previous user store is "session" in [Leafletjs](http://leafletjs.com/) we load them,
+  * [`kuzzleController`](../src/kuzzleController.js) is devoted to all the PubSub (Publication Subscription) with Kuzzle.
-* init the `kuzzleController` : connection to Kuzzle for pubsub positions, user status, and rides.
+  After the `kuzzleController.init`, connection to Kuzzle for pubsub positions, user status, and rides are enabled.

-We will focus on kuzzleController.
-When some call will be done to the two other controllers (gisController and userController) we will explain brievely their meaning if no self explanatory.
+We will focus on [`kuzzleController`](../src/kuzzleController.js).
+When some call will be done to the two other controllers (gisController and userController) we will explain brievely their meaning if ir is not self explanatory.

-# The three rooms
+# The three collections in [`kuzzleController`](../src/kuzzleController.js)

-Cabble deal with three rooms :
+Cabble deal with three collections :

 ```javascript
 	CABBLE_COLLECTION_POSITIONS = 'cabble-positions',